eclipse-wildwebdeveloper/wildwebdeveloper/README.md

-# Wild Web Developer : Web dev in Eclipse IDE
+# Eclipse Wild Web Developer : 🌐 Web dev in Eclipse IDE 🌘

-Wild Web Developer is a set of functionalities for the Eclipse IDE to provide simple and efficient Web development (HTML, CSS, JS, JSon, Node.js, XML...).
+Eclipse Wild Web Developer is a set of functionalities for the Eclipse IDE to provide simple and efficient Web development (HTML, CSS, JS, JSon, Node.js, XML...).
 It's meant to be an alternative to traditional Eclipse Web Tools Platform (WTP).

 Wild Web Developer is based on the Eclipse Generic Editor framework from Eclipse Platform, LSP4E and TM4E in order to provide editors based on TextMate grammars, VSCode Language Server, xml-languageserver, and on Eclipse Debug stack, LSP4E Debug Adapter Protocol support and VSCode Node Debug Adapter to provide debugging.

-See ▶️ http://www.screencast.com/t/BaC9DxHIqD for a demo of editor in action.
 ![screenshot](wildwebdeveloper-screenshot.png "Wild Web Developer screenshot")

-## Installation
+## ⬇️ Installation

 Install into Eclipse IDE (pick one way or another):
 * With Eclipse Marketplace Client and https://marketplace.eclipse.org/content/wild-web-developer-web-development-eclipse-ide-experimental, choose one of: